PedroL22/React-Netflix-Clone/README.md

 # React Netflix Clone

-A Netflix clone made with React JS and TMDB API.
+A Netflix clone made with React JS and the TMDB API.
 </br>
 It gets all TV show and movie data, including title, description, rating, even images and displays it in the React JS components.